Is Mazatlan Safe? An Honest Guide for Expats (2026)

 Centro Histórico — Very Safe

-The restored historic center has been heavily invested in and is actively patrolled.
-It's one of the most walkable, pleasant urban environments in Mexico.
-Expats regularly walk here at night.
+The restored historic center is actively patrolled and well-maintained.
+It's one of the most walkable urban environments in Mexico.
+I walk here at night without thinking about it.
+Most expats who live in Centro say the same.

 Olas Altas — Very Safe

-The original beachfront area adjacent to Centro.
+The original beachfront area next to Centro.
 Calm, charming, safe.
+Feels like a small town within the city.

 Golden Zone (Zona Dorada) — Generally Safe

 The main tourist corridor.
-Higher density of tourists means more petty theft opportunity, but violent crime is rare.
-Use normal big-city awareness.
+More tourists means more petty theft opportunity, but violent crime is rare.
+Use the same awareness you'd use in any tourist district.

 Cerritos — Very Safe